-YES – our TESOL graduates are working in over 40 different countries around the world, including Canada and the U.S. Many international institutes contact us to request teachers who have been trained through our intensive TESOL program.
+YES – our TESOL graduates have found work in over 40 different countries around the world.
+Many international institutes contact us to request teachers who have been trained through our intensive TESOL program.

 A TESOL certificate is a necessary addition to a degree (in education or other) if you plan to teach English in Canada, the US, the UK, Australia, China, Taiwan, South Korea or Thailand.
 The certificate can stand alone in most other countries and/or if you wish to teach volunteer classes or privately from your home.

 For information on how to attain your degree while working abroad or in Canada/U.S., please visit our USAT site.